li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 variable- was bimodal and had a mean of 412,647 dollars.
 We determined that this is an absurdly high median income for a survey of largely undocumented immigrants in the US and believe that a significant chunk of the high incomes were actually recorded in pesos.
+The documentation for the data from the Mexican Migration Project does not specify unit of hhincome; however, the project site details that researchers surveyed communities in Mexico, then traveled to the US to survey communities there.
+It seems likely that the communities surveyed in Mexico would report income in pesos and those surveyed in the US would report income in USD.
 We will filter out the incomes above 60,000 to remove what appears to be a second distribution of incomes in pesos.
-We will also remove incomes of zero from our dataset.
+We will also remove incomes of zero from our dataset, restricting our analysis to migrants who likely have jobs.

 ![](regression-analysis_files/figure-gfm/hhincome-distribution-1.png)<!-- -->